Josephine Silone Yates: Teaching

-In 1879, Josephine Silone moved to Jefferson City, Missouri, to work as one of the first black teachers at Lincoln University.
+In 1879, Silone moved to Jefferson City, Missouri, to work as one of the first black teachers at Lincoln University.
 President Inman Edward Page considered it essential to replace the previously white faculty with black teachers, as role models for the school's African-American students.
 The teachers lived on campus in the dormitories with the students.
-Josephine taught chemistry, elocution, and English literature.
+Silone taught chemistry, elocution, and English literature.
 Upon her promotion to head of the natural science department, she became the first black woman to head a college science department and the first black woman to hold a full professorship at any U.S. college or university.
 She eventually earned $1000 a year in these roles.

 In 1886, she was offered the position of "lady-principal" at Tuskegee Institute in Alabama led by Booker T. Washington.
 She declined.

-Josephine Silone Yates was clear about her purpose in teaching.
+Silone was clear about her purpose in teaching.
 In a 1904 essay, she wrote: "The aim of all true education is to give to body and soul all the beauty, strength, and perfection of which they are capable, to fit the individual for complete living."

 Marriage and family

-In 1889, Josephine Silone married William Ward Yates.
-Many schools prohibited married women from teaching, and upon her marriage, Josephine Silone gave up her teaching position at Lincoln.
+In 1889, Silone married William Ward Yates.
+Many schools prohibited married women from teaching, and upon her marriage, she gave up her teaching position at Lincoln.
 She moved to Kansas City, Missouri, where her husband was the principal of Phillips School.

 Her daughter Josephine Silone Yates, Jr. was born in 1890.
 Her son William Blyden Yates was born in 1895.

 Writing as Mrs. R.K.
 Potter

 In Kansas City, Yates became active in the African-American women's club movement.
-She was a correspondent for the Woman's Era (the first monthly magazine published by black women in the United States), and also wrote for the Southern Workman, The Voice of the Negro, the Indianapolis Freeman, and the Kansas City Rising Son, under her own name and the pseudonym "R. K. Porter".
+She was a correspondent for The Woman's Era (the first monthly magazine published by black women in the United States), and also wrote for the Southern Workman, The Voice of the Negro, the Indianapolis Freeman, and the Kansas City Rising Son, under her own name and the pseudonym "R. K. Porter".